jrtrevino/dota-analytical-project/src/preprocessing/C45/ReadMe.md

 - output.json ---> this is the imported tree, if this argument is left out, it will use filename-results.out (filename without csv) as a default

 -- output will be in console displaying how many are accurately printed

-##validation.py
-- python3 validation.py (csvfile) (threshold) (k) (gain_ratio)
-- csvfile --> a csv file that you want to use as input
-- threshold --> what threshold to put for c45 algorithm
-- k --> the number of splits across the table
-- gain_ratio --> to use information gain or information gain ratio -- 1 is information gain ratio and 0 is information gain

-##validationRandomForest.py
-- similar to the other cross evaluation but this time it would just be 10 splits across the table automatically
-- python3 validationRandomForst.py (csvfile) (threshold) (attributes) (data) (trees) (gain_ratio)
-- threshold --> what threshold to put for c45 algorithm
-- attributes --> how many attributes to sample out from all the attributes of that data list.
-This number should be less than the total amount of attributes
-- data --> subset of data amount of the entire data set
-- trees --> number of trees you want the random forest to have
-- gain_ratio --> 1 is information gain ratio and 0 is information gain

-##knn.py
-- python3 knn.py (csvfile) (k)
-- csvfile --> data set you want to use
-- k --> the number of closest neighbor to use against

-#Each out file threshold value (use these threshold values to yield a high percentage on the prediction)
-- adult+stretch-results.out ---> threshold=.25
-- adult-stretch-result.out ---> threshold=.25
-- yellow-small+adult-stretch-result.out ---> threshold=.1
-- yellow-small-results.out ---> threshold=.25
-- agaricus-lepiota-results.out ---> threshold=.1
-- nursery-results.out ---> threshold=.1 yields 99.81 % accuracy but it takes a really long time to classify this tree so it's very time consuming, while using a .25 will yields lower accuracy but better time execution